Weaving Splendor: Treasures of Asian Textiles

 The exhibition traces the journeys of key works of art and the people who owned them and carried them across the world.
 Luxurious costumes of the court performed power, while striking theater robes brought stage characters to life.
 Sturdy wall hangings and furniture covers transformed palaces, temples, and homes, while shimmering tapestry-woven carpets were created as diplomatic gifts for foreign rulers.
 Artists borrowed techniques from near and far to appeal to the latest fashions in the developing global market.
 The extraordinary stories of these treasures of the collection take visitors on an irreducible journey across continents, from the 1500s to today.

 Organized by The Nelson-Atkins Museum of Art.
-Generous support provided by Sara and Bill Morgan, and Richard J. Stern Foundation for the Arts — Commerce Bank, Trustee.
+Generous support provided by Paul DeBruce and Linda Woodsmall-DeBruce, Sara and Bill Morgan, the Richard J. Stern Foundation for the Arts – Commerce Bank, Trustee, and the Rubin-Ladd Foundation.

 Media Partner: The Independent